-The characters that you design portray fascinating personalities and narrate a story on their own.
+The characters you design portray fascinating personalities and narrate a story independently.
 How do you achieve this?
 How can one subtly portray a character’s personality through design?

 Brie Schmida: Composition is extremely important.
 This is a vast field with an ocean of knowledge, and therefore, I cannot claim to be an expert since I am yet to explore all of its immense depth.
-However, I often emphasise the importance of ‘value to create a focal point’, ‘contrast’, ‘line of action’ and ‘use of colour’ to my students.
+However, I often emphasize the importance of ‘value to create a focal point, ‘contrast’, ‘line of action’, and ‘use of color’ to my students.
 These are a few basic techniques to improve composition.
 I recently learned about the W Composition used since the Renaissance, and it blew my mind!
 I also explored the aesthetic principles of Shape Composition, which was equally exhilarating.

 What kind of story do you like the most?

 Brie Schmida: I love stories that sport solid character development and storyline.
 Pretty visuals are only secondary.
 One of my recent favorite animated films that sported excellent character development, storyline, and stunning visuals was Klaus.
 I also enjoy stories with historical elements where I can learn about a new culture or historical event.
 And, of course, those stories that completely surprise you with their ingenuity.
 Inception is probably that film for me.

 What is the one thing that you really look forward to doing someday in your career?

 Brie Schmida: Apart from always drawing and designing, I would really like to direct one film.
 Just one.
 I know exactly which film it will be, and I really hope that day comes.
 Since I began my career during the pandemic, I am also looking forward to interacting with a team in person.

 According to you, what are the key features of an ideal client?